by Dan Martens, U of M Extension Educator in Stearns-Benton-Morrison Counties

 We have posted some articles that might be useful on the Extension Agriculture Crops Web page.
 Go to

-Look for "Spring 2013 Issues" in the upper right-hand corner.
+Look for "New Resources" in the upper right-hand corner.

 I believe Jim Salfer is summarizing some of this for an article in the next DairyStar.